webrecorder/pywb/docs/manual/owb-to-pywb-deploy.rst

         another-collection:
             ...

-If pywb is deployedon port 8080, each collection will be available under:
+If pywb is deployed on port 8080, each collection will be available under:
 ``http://<hostname>/wayback/*/https://example.com/`` and ``http://<hostname>/another-collection/*/https://example.com/``

 To make a collection available under the root, simply set its name to: ``$root``